 - 200$ for the third international checked bag;

 As you can see, the fee is just a few dollars if you’re flying a short distance and have only one checked bag.
 However, it can quickly add up if you have two or more bags and are flying internationally.
 (For instance, three check-in bags for international flight would cost 360$!)

 I’ve chosen American airlines as an example because most airlines have very similar fees.
-However, you should check still check the airline you’re traveling with by visiting their website or calling them.
+However, you should check still check the airline you’re traveling with by visiting their website or calling their customer service hotline.